pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 ```

 Parameters:
-- channel (String, required): Channel to fetch from.
+- channel (String, required): Channel to fetch.
-- include_meta (Boolean, default False): Include message meta.
+- include_meta (Boolean, default False): Include meta.
-- reverse (Boolean, default False): If True, traverses from oldest first when paging beyond count.
+- reverse (Boolean, default False): Traverse from oldest first; affects which end of the interval to start when more than `count` messages.
-- include_timetoken (Boolean, default False): Include event timetokens in response.
+- include_timetoken (Boolean, default False): Include event timetokens.
 - start (Integer): Exclusive start timetoken.
 - end (Integer): Inclusive end timetoken.
-- count (Integer): Number of messages to return (max 100).
+- count (Integer): Number of messages to return.

+##### tip
+Using the `reverse` parameter
-Note on `reverse`: Results are always ascending by time within a page; `reverse` affects which end of the interval to page from when more than `count` messages exist.
+Messages are returned in ascending time; `reverse` selects which end to start when paging beyond `count`.

 ### Sample code